Mezquita Philosophy — four pillars

 Indigenous communities in the Amazon, the Andes, Mesoamerica, and West Africa have carried this knowledge for thousands of years.
 The Sufi tradition within Islam found God in music, in breath, in the dissolution of the self.
 Hindu and Buddhist practice built elaborate frameworks for exploring consciousness, ego, and liberation.
 The Greek mysteries at Eleusis almost certainly involved psychoactive sacraments.
 Even the earliest Christian communities gathered in shared ritual to experience what lay beyond ordinary life.

 The common thread running through all of these traditions is a recognition that the ordinary thinking mind — what we call the ego — is not the whole of who we are.
 Beneath it, or beyond it, there is something else.
 Something open, something connected, something that does not die when the body does.
-Different traditions give it different names.
-The experience itself, when it is genuine, tends to feel remarkably similar.

-In 2006, Roland Griffiths and his colleagues at Johns Hopkins University published a landmark study showing that a high dose of psilocybin — the active compound in magic mushrooms — could reliably produce what researchers called a “mystical-type experience.”
-Participants reported a profound sense of unity, sacredness, and deeply felt positive mood.
-More than sixty percent of the participants rated it as one of the most personally meaningful experiences of their entire lives.
-Many described lasting changes in their sense of well-being, their relationships, and their understanding of who they were.
+Modern research is beginning to map, in the language of neuroscience, what traditional wisdom has always known.
+In 2006, Roland Griffiths and his colleagues at Johns Hopkins published a landmark study showing that psilocybin could reliably produce what researchers called a “mystical-type experience.”
+More than sixty percent of participants rated it as one of the most personally meaningful experiences of their lives.

-Griffiths, R.R., Richards, W.A., McCann, U., and Jesse, R. (2006).
+Griffiths, R.R. et al. (2006).
 Psilocybin can occasion mystical-type experiences having substantial and sustained personal meaning and spiritual significance.
 Psychopharmacology, 187(3), 268–283.

 How we hold it